MRNP/tutorials/fcc/tutorialFCC.md

 Finally another flat tree is produced `HTo4lTreeProducer`.
 This tree contains contains all relevant information for the two reconstructed Z bosons, the Higgs, and the four associated leptons.
-For comparison, also the MC level counterparts of the reconstructed quantities are plotted.
+For comparison, also the MC level counterparts of the reconstructed quantities are stored.

 To summarize, when designing a new analysis, you will have to define: